What Does "Queer" Mean? 5 Things To Know About The Q In LGBTQ

 Within the LGBTQ community, there's a lot of discussion about what exactly the acronym and its variations mean and why we use them.
-But while many people both outside and within the LGBTQ community are familiar with the terms lesbian, gay, bisexual, and transgender, fewer people are familiar with the concept of being queer.
-What does the term "queer" mean?
-As is the case with many identifying terms, being queer can mean different things to different people; for example, when I refer to "being queer" myself, I am referring to being part of the greater LGBTQ community — that is, I personally identify as a lesbian, but I also identify with the queer community as a whole.
-On the flip side, however, there are many people in the LGBTQ community who choose to use the word "queer" instead of the other terms encompassed by the LGBT acronym.
+But while many people both outside and within the LGBTQ community are familiar with the terms lesbian, gay, bisexual, and transgender, fewer people are familiar with what the term "queer" means.
+As is the case with many identifying labels, being queer can mean different things to different people; for example, when I refer to "being queer" myself, I am referring to being part of the greater LGBTQ community — that is, I personally identify as a lesbian, but I also identify with the community as a whole.
+On the flip side, however, there are many people in the LGBTQ community who choose to use the word "queer" over established labels or emerging ones like pansexual, demisexual, or others.
 Still others do not use "queer" for themselves at all.
-So, with all of this in mind, it's clear that there's a lot to unpack in those five letters.
+With all of this in mind, it's clear that there's a lot to unpack in those five letters.

 Just as being queer can mean different things to different people, folks have all sorts of ways of expressing their queerness, too.
-The choice to be "out" as queer can depend on a lot of factors, from personal preference to local laws that govern employment and housing protections.
+The choice to be "out" as queer can depend on a lot of factors, from personal preference to safety.
 At the end of the day, though, there is no right or wrong way to be queer, and it's OK to identify with queerness on your own terms, even if it doesn't look or feel the same as someone else's definition.

 1. Your Queer Identity Doesn't Change Based On Who You Date